DreamyWanderer/GPABookmarklet_Maintanence/README.md

 Add a feature to Hcmus Portal, calculate and show your GPA

+*Thanks [Lê Trung Sơn](https://www.facebook.com/trungson.le.142) for confirming the correctness of the Bookmarklet!

 ## What is this?

 This is a forked version of GPABookmarlet utility, which is created by [dtrung98's repository](https://github.com/dtrung98/GPABookmarklet).